Twin Peaks: Fire Walk with Me: Critical reappraisal and legacy

-Reappraisal

 In Lynch on Lynch (1997), Chris Rodley wrote that "only now is the movie enjoying a degree of cautious but sympathetic critical re-evaluation."
 The trend grew more visible by the mid-2000s.
 In 2002, Ed Gonzalez (Slant Magazine) gave the film four out of four stars.
 In 2003, Slant also included the film in its list of "100 Essential Films."
 In 2007, critic Mark Kermode (The Guardian) told Lynch that while contemporary critics "didn't just dislike [the film], they were actively hostile towards it," today "people feel it's actually a masterpiece."

 Fire Walk with Me has maintained its reputation in the 2010s and 2020s; in 2014, Robbie Collin (The Telegraph) wrote that "time has passed, and its brilliance is gradually coming into focus, just as Lynch hoped it would."
 Following Lynch's death in 2025, Esther Zuckerman (The New York Times) called the film "revered."
 The film placed highly on several retrospective rankings of 1990s films, including #4 by the British Film Institute (2019), #11 by Slant magazine (2012), #18 by IndieWire (2022), and #31 by Time Out (2024).
 The 2022 Sight & Sound critics' poll ranked the film #211 all-time, tied with (among others) Brief Encounter and Raiders of the Lost Ark.
 The same poll ranked Fire Walk with Me as Lynch's third-best feature film and fourth-best film, with Mulholland Drive at #8, Blue Velvet at #85, and Twin Peaks: The Return at #152.
 IGN also ranked it the 76th-best horror movie in history.
 In 2011, the NME music publication ranked Angelo Badalamenti's soundtrack the greatest film score in history.

 The film and the TV series both benefited from the wave of high-concept cable television dramas in the 2000s and 2010s, colloquially dubbed "Peak TV."
 Sarah Hughes (The Observer) noted that Twin Peaks was "the show that changed television," and explained that "practically every drama with a mystery at its heart, from Lost to Wayward Pines, has been branded as the new Twin Peaks."
 Although the show's tension with the formulaic aspects of 1980s–1990s network television was considered "shocking" at the time, the show's more surrealistic aspects, which Fire Walk with Me underscored, were widely copied by a new generation of television showrunners.
 David Sims (The Atlantic) added that while Fire Walk with Me was "abrasively surreal" and "barely devotes any time to the TV show's core cast outside of Sheryl Lee and Ray Wise," Twin Peaks "practically invented the 'auteurist' idea of creator-driven TV that now pervades every premium network."